MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Backend v1.14.1.1 (March 31, 2020)

 - Fixed an issue with very old migrations with permission mappings that would prevent the app from loading.
-Support for these old migrations have been fixed.
+Support for these old migrations has been fixed.
 - For transfers that convert Box Notes to Word Documents only.
 Box notes images that are not supported by Word Docx will now be converted to a format acceptable by Word Docx and will be displayed properly in the document.
 - When the Mover app is loaded, the Migration Manager will default to the latest Migration instead of oldest Migration (this was a regression from a previous release).
 - This adds an extra column for schedule tags in all migration and scan reports that aggregate by user/schedule.